yyolk/actionsflow-trigger-pocket/README.md

 > [!IMPORTANT]
 > If the obtained `access_token` expires you will need to obtain it again.
 You can follow the same instructions.

-> [!IMPORTANT]
+> [!WARNING]
-> The request token and codes may time out before you compleete the next step.
-Use a text file to stage your commands so Pocket doesn't invalidate the flow for timing out.
+> Recommend use of a text file to stage the cli commands so Pocket doesn't invalidate the flow for timing out.
+If you don't authorize the `request_token` before the timeout (Step 3), start over.
+If you don't request the `access_token` before the timeout (Step 5), start over.

 1. **Obtain a platform consumer key.**